RatnapalHacker/friendly-palm-tree/README.md

-# This is my first github page
+# This is my second github page

 I am learning git on w3school step by step.
 Just added another line